ElectronicaXAB3/GPS-Tracker/README.md

   Sketch uses 20984 bytes (65%) of program storage space.
 Maximum is 32256 bytes.
   Global variables use 1693 bytes (82%) of dynamic memory, leaving 355 bytes for local variables.
 Maximum is 2048 bytes.
   Low memory available, stability problems may occur.

+>> Apparently, SD library took up 38% of the SRAM !!!